100-m/nx.digital/doc/Edit a template with Impress builder (basics).md

-# Edit a template with Impress builder (basics)
+# Create and edit a template with Impress builder (basics)

-*After reading this article, you will understand how to edit a template, what a template is, and how it will be used.
+*After reading this article, you will understand how to create a template, what a template is, and how it will be used.
 We will go through clear steps to make you practice on this tool.*

 ## Prerequisite
 Having a demo_template placed in the templates section.